GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Ensnare: mobs can't move, any action they were performing will be interrupted, they will shoot at you if you're facing them (in a 180° forward angle), robotics are immune
 - Poison: red mobs kneel down, robotics are immune (TODO: test on purples and Heroic-)
 - Pulse: mobs are highlighted along with their weak points (even through walls) for a short time then stay tagged, it's not considered as a status effect and therefore doesn't proc status effect talents (except Spotter)
+- raid bosses are immune to some status effects
 - Shock: mobs kneel down for the duration of the shock, robotics can still move but are unable to use their abilities
-- some bosses may be immune to some status effects (TODO: verify this information)
 - status effects cannot be refreshed, you have to wait until one ends before being able to apply the same one again

 ### Summit